ethanocurtis/MultiNotify/README.md

 - `ALLOWED_FLAIR`: Comma-separated flairs.
 Leave blank for all posts.
 - `DISCORD_WEBHOOK_URL`: Create one in Discord (Server Settings â†’ Integrations â†’ Webhooks).
 - `DEBUG`: Set to `true` to send the last 10 posts immediately (ignoring duplicates), then exit (for testing).
+- `POST_LIMIT`: The number of most recent posts to fetch each cycle (and on startup).
+Defaults to 10.

 ---